 RECOMS is a Marie Sklodowska-Curie Action (MSCA) Innovative Training Network (ITN) funded by the European Commission.
-The purpose of RECOMS is to train 15 Early Stage Researchers (ESR) in innovative, transdisciplinary, and transformative approaches to promoting and facilitating resourceful and resilient community environmental practice.
-These 15 ESR positions are now open.
+The purpose of RECOMS is to train 15 Fellows (Early Stage Researchers - ESR) in innovative, transdisciplinary, and transformative approaches to promoting and facilitating resourceful and resilient community environmental practice.
+RECOMS started in March 2018 and will run until February 2022.

 The BOKU will host two ESR / PhD students, who will define their research project within the following topics: